Review of Doctor Who ‘Let’s Kill Hitler’

 Although this was at the less heavy end of the spectrum, the trailer for next week’s episode shows that there will be more darkness to follow.

-Image credit: BBCTagged in: doctor who, Let’s Kill Hitler
+Image credit: BBCTagged in: doctor who, Doctor Who series 32, Doctor Who series 6, Let’s Kill Hitler

 Latest from Independent journalists on Twitter